 After landing at Lukla, your trekking starts at Phakding (2,610m).
 Phakding is a small modern Sherpa village where we’ll stay the night.
 On the next day crossing a number of suspension bridges that span the swiftly flowing white rivers, we’ll reach Namche Bazaar (3,440m).

 Namche Bazaar is a perfect location to get used to and is filled with restaurants, shops as well as internet cafes.
 You will visit local monasteries including the Khumjung Monastery during your stay at Namche for acclimatization.

 On the next day, the trail then descends to Dingboche an unassuming village with Chortens, Mani stone walls, as well as the nun’s monastery.
-With plenty of mountain views, the trekking trail follows upstream closer to Imja River fairly moderate up towards Imja valley to reach the Dingboche.
+With plenty of mountain views, the trekking trail follows upstream closer to the Imja River fairly moderately up towards Imja valley to reach the Dingboche.